Collocations for ruin - noun

 be the ruin of sb/sth

-Drink has been the ruin of her.
+Drinking has been the ruin of her.

-Drink has been the ruin of her.
+Drinking has been the ruin of her.

 go to rack and ruin

-They''ve let the house go to rack and ruin.
+They've let the house go to rack and ruin.

-They''ve let the house go to rack and ruin.
+They've let the house go to rack and ruin.

 2. end of success, hopes, etc.

-VERB + RUIN
+VERB + ruin

 face